Jacob F. Sherson

 Jacob is an established quantum physicist who has, amongst other achievements, set the world record for quantum teleportation.
 He founded ScienceAtHome to create an online gaming platform that democratizes science by turning scientific problems into engaging games.
 Now, with the help of gamers around the world, Jacob aspires to create a quantum computer and turn social science inside out with massive multiplayer games!

 Pinja got her PhD in theoretical quantum physics in Finland in and soon thereafter decided to move down south to enjoy warmer climates.
 She landed in Denmark (a small improvement!) and is now working as the Head of Outreach and PR at Science At Home.
 Pinja also spends her time doing physics research, data analysis and learning all about machine learning methods.
 Her perfect world is full of sun, coffee and cats.

-Mads is head of the didactical unit at CODER with a master's degree in physics from Aarhus University.
-He is studying how games can be used to teach otherwise abstract and complicated science.
-Mads is also involved in the development and studies of games that investigates, how humans formulate and apply strategies to explore complicated optimization problems.
+Mads is the Head of the Data Science unit at ScienceAtHome with a background in physics.
+He is studying how games can be used to investigate otherwise abstract and hard science, such as how humans formulate strategies to explore complex search problems.

 Lars Kroll is a game developer with a background in Computer science.
 He works as a producer/ technical project lead, on all things Unity related, with special emphasis on Unity development.
 When Lars isn't helping out at Science At Home, he's making a game about zombies.

 Jonathan is responsible for developing the visual identity for ScienceAtHome.
 He has many years of experience as a designer and illustrator based in London.
 Jonathan has also managed digital & marketing teams in the not-for-profit and energy sectors both in the UK and Denmark.